Villa Maria Hostel: History

 It was not until the early 1960s that plans were prepared to complete the building.
 In 1963 further cottages were demolished to make way for a new wing along St Paul's Terrace.
 On 17 July 1965 Archbishop Patrick Mary O'Donnell opened this wing, which provided additional accommodation for 38 women.
 Built by MJ O'Leary and designed by the architects Frank L Cullen, Fagg, Hargreaves and Mooney, the building cost more than £100,000.
 The wing was named the St Stanislaus wing in honour of Catherine Gaffney (Mother Stanislaus) the first Mother Superior of the Sisters of Perpetual Adoration.

 In 1968 the final stage, St Gabriel's Wing, was constructed.
-Honouring Mother Mary Gabriel Maloney, Mother-General from 1955-1967, the wing ran from Warren Street to Gotha Street along the southeast of the site.
+Honouring Mother Mary Gabriel Maloney, Mother-General from 1955 to 1967, the wing ran from Warren Street to Gotha Street along the southeast of the site.
 Opened on 7 April 1968 by Archbishop O'Donnell, the new wing was designed by architects Frank L Cullen, Fagg, Hargraves and Moony and built by J O'Leary.
 It provided 48 bedrooms for aged ladies, 22 private rooms for the Sisters, a spacious reception lounge and laundry.
 With the completion of St Gabriel's Wing, the capacity of the hostel was increased to 134.

 In the 1990s further buildings were constructed to the southeast to provide additional care facilities, a new chapel and convent.
 This part of the complex links with the earlier hostel and chapel by a covered link at ground floor level.

 In 2008, the Sisters of Perpetual Adoration continue to care for elderly women and the Villa Maria complex remains the centre of their work in Brisbane.
 The early convent/hostel building has changed little in external form and expression, however external openings have been glazed with the enclosure of the verandahs.
 The interior of the building has been extensively altered in the first decade of the 21st century to accommodate contemporary expectations for hostel and aged care facilities.
 The planning remains largely as designed in the 1920s with double loaded corridors internally accommodating rooms for residents opening onto verandahs and the provision of communal living and workings spaces.
 The building now accommodates only the hostel/aged care facilities and the convent is housed within the adjacent later buildings.
 The chapel continues to be used for worship by the residents but not as the chapel for perpetual adoration.